Early Lake Level Drawdown September 2

 No Invasive Aquatic Plants Found in Spofford Lake in 2013

-Aquatic Control Technology Inc. (ACT) was again hired this fall to check for exotic weeds in Spofford Lake.
+Aquatic Control Technology Inc. (ACT) has again been hired to check for exotic weeds in Spofford Lake this fall (2014).
 On September 20, 2013 biologist Mike Lennon, along with Val Starbuck and Ken King, spent 2.5 hours scouting the entire shoreline and outlet canal.
 No milfoil was found!
+Hopefully the results will be the same again this year.

-The final report in 2012 was provided in 'Invasive Plant Inspection 9/12/2012' section at the right.
+The final 2012 report can be viewed in the 'Invasive Plant Inspection 9/12/2012' section at the right.
 Also included is a photo presentation of the lake inspection.
 The report concludes that "it is surprising that no non-native species have been introduced or have been established in Spofford Lake" and that " this is undoubtedly due to the diligence of the Spofford Lake Association's commitment to the boat ramp monitor and weed watcher programs."

 Please note that all is not rosy with the Lake.
-Over the past 35 years, the Lake has had a substantial increase in the types and amounts of plant life in the Lake.
+Over the past 35 years, Spofford Lake has had a substantial increase in the types and amounts of plant life.
 See page 3 of the report.